 State Action & Lead Status Implementation Date Determine whether to administer transitional re-insurance program.
-Leads: Legislature and administration State legislation authorizing state administration failed in 2012; the federa government will administer this program; the state is awaiting federal guidance regarding how health plans with capitated providers will be handled, as well as defining program parameters, such as the contribution rate, and coinsurance and re-insurance caps.
-1/1/2014 I 2.
-Determine whether to administer State legislation authorizing state 1/1/2014 risk adjustment program.
-Leads: Legislature and administration administration failed in 2012; the federal government will administer this program; the state is awaiting federal guidance regarding how health plans with capitated providers will be handled.
+Leads: Legislature and administration State legislation authorizing state administration failed in 2012; the federal government will administer this program: the state is awaitingsubmitted comments on proposed federal guidance rules released 12/7/12 regarding how health plans with capitated providers will be handled, as well as defining program parameters, such as the contribution rate, and co- 1

+State Action & Lead Status Implementation Date insurance and re-insurance caps.
+Determine whether to administer risk adjustment program.
+Leads: Legislature and administration State legislation authorizing state administration failed in 2012; the federa government will administer this program.
+As with re-insurance, the state submitted comments in response to the December 2012 proposed rule.
+Federal guidance regarding how health plans with capitated providers will be handled.